Frequently asked questions

-It's likely that your future will involve working in a profession that requires you to think, communicate, gather and present information, solve problems, adapt to new ideas or technological advances, and interact with the other humans.
+It's likely that your future will involve working in a profession that requires you to think, communicate, gather and present information, solve problems, adapt to new ideas or technological advances and interact with the other humans.
 Core Humanities will prepare you for that.
 Along the way, you will experience the intellectual growth and enrichment that comes from exploring beyond your major field of study and learning about the many varieties of human experience, philosophical theories, religious beliefs, political ideologies, artistic works and scientific discoveries that shaped the world we all live in today.
-How can I survive all of this reading?

 Only if one of your life goals is to be an elitist egghead.
 We want to give all students access to the diverse array of ideas presented by generations of philosophers, writers, artists, political leaders and social reformers whose works are assigned in our courses.
 Requiring students to take Core Humanities democratizes this access, which is the opposite of elitist.

 You can transfer Core Humanities courses taken at other institutions in the Nevada System of Higher Education (NSHE) to the University.
 Similar courses taken at non-NSHE institutions may also be substituted for CH courses with permission from the Core Curriculum office.
-More information about transferring courses is available at Transfer to Nevada page.
+More information about transferring courses is available on the transfer to Nevada page.

 I'm trying to add CH 201 (or 202 or 212 or 203) section 1098 or 1099.
 It says it's open, but I can't enroll.
 Why?

-Please check your course syllabus before you ask us this question, because all of the information you need to know about your professor is usually there.
-If it isn't, let us know, and we will severely berate him or her.
-You can call us to find out your professor's contact information and office hours, if you can't find it on the syllabus.
+Please check your course syllabus, because all of the information you need to know about your professor is usually there.
+In addition, you can find out your instructor's contact information on the instructors page.

 My professor gave me an F in the class for plagiarizing part of a two-page assignment.
 What should I do?